Monday, December 31, 2012

 Mario told me about a bar on the south end of the beach.
 It took two tries but I found it.
 On the first attempt I stopped at a cool tourist bar and asked what they had to offer.
 They claimed to make the best mojito in the world.
 If is isn’t the best, then it’s right near the top.

 The following day I found the bar Mario recommended.
 The owner rides a motorcycle and after hearing my story gave me the first beer.

 Night one at the rally produced a few interesting characters and the music was provided by a DJ.
-The second night there were two live bands.
+On the second night, there were two live bands.
 The singer below has a much more famous brother.
-Marion described him as a one of the brothers of a Brazilian Michael Jackson.
-His was the warm up band, which I will never understand because the second band wasn’t as good.
+Marion described him as one of the brothers of a Brazilian Michael Jackson.
+His was the warm-up band, which I will never understand because the second band wasn’t as good.
 I was told that many of the bands that play events in Brazil are either famous and play their own music or they are not as famous and play covers.
 It must be hard to make a name for yourself in Brazil.

 The BMW mechanics arrived in the late afternoon, but weren’t advised to bring a spare bulb for me.
 At the end of the night they pulled a bulb from a demo bike and reattached the clutch cable anchor point and re-routed it behind the handle bars giving it more play and reducing the stress on the cable completely.

 Night two at the event was better attended.
 More vendors and a bigger cast of characters.